Linuxinet/dorksploit/README.md

 This list would be expanded
 ****

-Dork Eye is written for Python 3.
+Dorksploit is written for Python 3.
 Clone the git repository and install the requirements.
 ****

 # Linux